azinedine456/FEA-Analysis-of-Electrical-Machines-Work-in-Progress-/README.md

-# FEA Analysis of Electrical Machines (Work in Progress)
+# FEA Analysis of Electrical Machines using FEMM (Work in Progress)

 This repository documents ongoing work related to **Finite Element Analysis (FEA)** applied to various types of electrical machines.
 The project focuses on understanding the influence of design parameters, geometry, and winding configurations on machine performance.